-Mario Wilson, who has been a part of 23 conference champion teams in 16 years of NCAA Division I coaching experience, is in his third year at the University of Virginia.
-Wilson, who joined the program in July of 2012, coaches the horizontal jumps, men’s high jump, javelin, pole vault and the decathlon for the Cavaliers.
+Mario Wilson, who has been a part of 23 conference champion teams in 18 years of NCAA Division I coaching experience, joined the Virginia staff in July of 2012, coaching the horizontal jumps, men’s high jump, javelin, pole vault and the decathlon for the Cavaliers.

 Wilson was the 2010 United States Track and Field and Cross Country Coaches Association (USTFCCCA) Southeast Region Assistant Coach of the Year and has been part of two Mid-Atlantic Region Coaching Staff’s of the Year and seven conference coaching staff’s of the year.

 In 2016, Wilson guided Christian Lavorgna to a second-place finish in the decathlon at the ACC Outdoor Championships.
 He mentored Jack Lint to a school record in the heptathlon and Bridget Guy to the indoor and outdoor pole vault school marks.
 Guy took home second-team All-ACC honors in both seasons, while Caitlin Mautz was a second-team performer in the women’s javelin.
 In addition, Lavorgna and Cam Collins both broke the 7,000-point mark in the decathlon at the Virginia Challenge.

 In 2015, Wilson led men’s triple jumper Ryan Satchell and men’s javelin thrower Kyle Smith to qualify for the NCAA Outdoor Championship.
 In addition, Jack Lint set the school freshman record in the decathlon.

 In 2014, Wilson directed two ACC champions and first-team All-Americans.
 Men’s triple-jumper Ryan Satchell and women’s triple-jumper Dallas Rose each won the ACC championship at the outdoor meet and finished seventh at the NCAA Outdoor Championships.